-(a) Capital city statistical divisions and statistical districts of 100,000 persons or more.

-(b) Includes Queanbeyan.

-(c) Includes Tweed Heads.
+(a) Capital city statistical divisions and statistical districts of 100,000 persons or more. (b) Includes Queanbeyan. (c) Includes Tweed Heads. (d) Estimated resident population at 30 June 1982.

-While there has been population growth in all States during this time, there has, between 30 June 1971 and 30 June 1983, been substantially higher than average growth in the States of Queensland (33.6 per cent), Western Australia (29.4 per cent), and the two Territories-the Northern Territory (56.4 per cent) and the Australian Capital Territory (56.5 per cent).
-During this time the total Australian population increased by 17.6 per cent.
+While there has been population growth in all States during this time, there has, between 30 June 1971 and 30 June 1983, been substantially higher than average growth in the States of Queensland (33.5 per cent), Western Australia (29.5 per cent), and the two Territories-the Northern Territory (56.2 per cent) and the Australian Capital Territory (56.5 per cent).
+During this time the total Australian population increased by 17.7 per cent.